brown-cs132-s13/labs/lab2/lab2.md

 ## Events

-So we saw events with `onclick` and jQuery's `on('click'`, but *what are events*?
+So we saw events with `onclick` and jQuery's `on()`, but *what are events*?
 The DOM makes a ton of use of the [delagate event model](http://en.wikipedia.org/wiki/Event_model#Delegate_event_model), meaning that when something happens in the browser, it emits events, which can be picked up (and modified) by any code that's listening.
 This makes it easy for programmers to add additional code to a page without worrying about other scripts (e.g. plugins, bookmarklets, frames), and allows for really decoupled design.
 Let's see another example:

 This is another syntax for add **event listeners** to an object (besides assigning to `on[eventname]`).
 It's nice because you can add and remove multiple listeners for the same event:
 Add this HTML between your body tags: